lostella/lostella.github.io/_posts/2018-07-25-iterative-methods-done-right.md

 [C++](https://www.cs.helsinki.fi/u/tpkarkka/alglib/k06/lectures/iterators.html),
 or whatever language is preferred: in fact, I would highly encourage you to do so in case you have months (or years) ahead of experimenting with iterative methods.

+*Edit (August 1, 2020):* some snippets were updated to be compatible with more recent versions of Julia (they were tested on Julia 1.4.2).

 ## Iterables in Julia